dawidkomorowski/tron-gui/README.md

 ```
 There is no response from bot expected.
 Bot should just shut down its process.

+Each response of bot should be send as full single line that is it should contain OS specific end of line characters.

 # Tron string notation
-Tron bot uses tron string notation to pass state of tron board to tron bot process.
+Tron GUI uses tron string notation to pass state of tron board to tron bot process.
 The following signage is used:

 o - obstacle